sivajeetsabdakar/Zeru-ProblemStatement-1/README.md

 - **Preprocessing:** I handle missing values, normalize features, and apply time-decay if enabled
 - **Clustering/Outlier Detection:** I group wallets or flag outliers using the chosen method
 - **Score Calculation:** I combine features, anomaly/cluster info, volatility, and cluster reputation into a final score
-- **Output:** CSV/JSON with wallet scores, cluster labels, anomaly scores, and all features
+- **Output:** CSV with wallet scores, cluster labels, anomaly scores, and all features

 ---